TomiVidal99/Librarian/README.md

 ## TODO:

+- [ ] FIX: moving files not working on windows.
+- [ ] FIX: should add some logging file on production.
 - [ ] FIX: add recently moved cap (to 200?).
 - [ ] FIX: when packaged the app version wont display the correct one (why?).
 - [ ] FIX: hook tray buttons with the front end.